Haantjes Algebras and Diagonalization: Introduction

 \section{Introduction}

-The purpose of this paper is to introduce a new geometric-algebraic structure, based on the notion of Haantjes torsion, that we shall call \textit{Haantjes algebra}.
-The Haantjes torsion was introduced in 1955 by J. Haantjes in \cite{Haa}, and represents a natural generalization of the torsion defined by Nijenhuis in \cite{Nij}.
-Although the theory of tensors with vanishing Nijenhuis torsion has been intensively investigated in the last forty years, mainly due to its applications in the theory of integrable systems and separation of variables (where they are usually called recursion operators), quite surprisingly the relevance of Haantjes's differential-geometric work has not been recognized for a long time, with the exception of some notable applications to Hamiltonian systems of hydrodynamic type \cite{BogJMP,BogJMP2,FeMa}.
-For a nice review of classical and more recent results about the theory of Nijenhuis and Haantjes tensors, see \cite{YKS}.
+The purpose of this paper is to introduce a new geometric--algebraic structure, based on the notion of Haantjes torsion, that we shall call \textit{Haantjes algebra}.
+The Haantjes torsion was introduced in 1955 by J. Haantjes in~\cite{Haa}, as a natural generalization of the torsion defined by Nijenhuis in~\cite{Nij}.
+The theory of tensor fields with vanishing Nijenhuis torsion has been intensively investigated in the last forty years, mainly due to its relevance in the theory of almost complex structures~\cite{NN} and its applications to the theory of integrable systems and separation of variables, where they are usually called recursion operators~\cite{GVY,DeF,MV,IMM,FP,BKM}.
+However, quite surprisingly, the relevance of Haantjes's differential--geometric work has not been recognized for a long time, except for some notable applications to Hamiltonian systems of hydrodynamic type~\cite{Mokhov,BogJMP,BogJMP2,FeMa, GOS}.
+For a nice review of classical and more recent results regarding the theory of Nijenhuis and Haantjes tensors, see Ref.~\cite{YKS}.

-Our work is inspired, from one side, by the construction of Haantjes manifolds proposed in \cite{MFrob,MGall13,MGall17}, from the other side by the concept of symplectic-Haantjes manifold or $\omega \mathcal{H}$ manifold that we have recently introduced in \cite{TT2016prepr} in connection with the theory of classical integrable systems.
-Indeed, $\omega$ represents a symplectic two-form; besides, $\omega \mathcal{H}$ structures provide us with a natural theoretical framework for dealing with the integrability and separability properties of mechanical systems, and represents a formulation that parallels and completes the one offered by the Nijenhuis geometry.
+Our work is inspired, one the one hand, by the construction of Haantjes manifolds proposed in~\cite{MFrob,MGall13,MGall17}; on the other hand, by the concept of $\omega \mathcal{H}$ (or symplectic-Haantjes) manifolds that we have recently introduced in~\cite{TT2016prepr} in connection with the theory of classical integrable systems.
+In this context, $\omega \mathcal{H}$ structures provide us with a natural theoretical framework for dealing with the integrability and separability properties of Hamiltonian systems, which parallels and completes the approach offered by the Nijenhuis geometry.

-In this article, we will extend the previous ideas by proposing a very general and abstract setting.
-The resulting geometric-algebraic structures we obtain will be called \textit{Haantjes algebras}.
-They consist essentially of a differentiable manifold $M$ endowed with a family of endomorphisms of the tangent bundle with vanishing Haantjes torsion, which are compatible among each others.
-In this general framework, the existence of an underlying symplectic structure is no longer required.
+In this article, we will extend the previous ideas by proposing the general and abstract notion of Haantjes algebras.
+They consist essentially of a differentiable manifold $M$ endowed with a family of endomorphisms of the tangent bundle with vanishing Haantjes torsion, which are compatible with each other.
+In this more general framework, the existence of an underlying symplectic structure is no longer required.
+In this work, we shall focus on operators with \textit{real} eigenvalues only.